MichaelThomasGD/Ajax-Cart-Quantity-Update/ajax-cart-quantity-update/README.md

 # Ajax Cart Quantity Update

-A portable woocommerce plugin. designed to be configurable for a range of businesses.
+A portable woocommerce plugin. designed to be used on any site integrated with woocommerce.

 ## Dependencies
 Woocommerce.